kyleanicholson/kana_workout_builder/readme.txt

-This is a simple application for building and tracking strength training workouts.
-A user is able to create an account and can start building their workouts, which can be saved and exported as part of a program.
+This is a simple application for building and tracking strength training workout programs.
+A user is able to create an account and can start building their workout plans, which can be saved and exported.